What is a block in blockchain? 📖

 Blocks store a lot of pieces of information which include 👇🏼

 Blocks ensure that attacking a blockchain becomes virtually impossible because there is no central ledger to hack.
-Thus their function and presence makes a blockchain very secure.
+Thus their function and presence make a blockchain very secure.